SahityaRoy/Hacktoberfest_Practice_Contribution/README.md

 ![Watch The Video](https://www.kynetics.com/docs/2018/images/open-source-heading.jpg)

 # Hacktoberfest Practice Pull Requests

 Repo for you to raise a Pull Request for practice.

 **Just add your name, Linkedin url, or other social media link on HTML file**

 ## How to contribute

 1. Fork the project
 2. Make any changes in your forked repo
-3. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down
+3. On this repo, click [Pull Requests](https://github.com/SahityaRoy/Hacktoberfest_Practice_Contribution/pulls) and raise a [Pull Request](https://github.com/SahityaRoy/Hacktoberfest_Practice_Contribution/compare) selecting your fork on the right drop down

-Questions can be asked by raising an `Issue`.
+> Questions can be asked by raising an [Issue](https://github.com/SahityaRoy/Hacktoberfest_Practice_Contribution/issues/new).

 ## How to clone repo and make changes locally